eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 ## API authentication
 Authentication for the backend is handled via an API Key.
 This can be set in the configuration file.

-## ArgoCD
-The latest version on main is automatically picked up by ArgoCD and deployed to the environment using Helm charts.

- helm repo add catenax-ng-product-dft-backend https://github.com/catenax-ng/product-dft-backend/tree/main/charts

- helm install release-name catenax-ng/product-dft-backend

 ### EDC
 GitHub repository with correct version of the Eclipse DataSpace Connector Project: [repository](https://github.com/catenax-ng/product-edc)